-As VR continues gaining traction in education and training, and organizations seek to integrate it into their curriculum, I wanted to share a few tips and answers to frequently asked questions we receive for VR development.
+As VR continues gaining traction in education and training, we wanted to share a few tips and answers to frequently asked questions we receive for VR development.
 There are lots of options, so hopefully this will help get you started.

 Who is this article for?